snonux/foo.zone/gemfeed/2026-06-01-gt-calculator.md

 > Published at 2026-05-31T14:24:10+03:00

 I created a calculator.
-Not because the world needed another one, but because I wanted to test something: how well do local LLMs hold up as pair programmers on a real project?
+Not because the world needed another one, but because I wanted to test something: How well do local LLMs hold up as pair programmers on a real project?
+I want to be independent of the big LLM providers like Anthropic, OpenAI, and company for this `gt`-project.

 The answer is: well enough for small projects like this.